karmaester/Apple-Cloned/README.md

 # Apple Page Cloned

-> Made as the fourth HTML/CSS project in the Microverse curriculum
+> The structure of Apple page.
+We applied the beauty of background-image property and the also the power of gradient.

 ![screenshot](./screenshot.png)

 ## Built With

-- HTML
+- HTML5
-- CSS
+- CSS3

 ## Live Demo